FAQ's ABOUT WHAT I CAN DO WITH MY PROPERTY

 Answer – If the ice ridge was pushed up the previous winter, there is a Shoreland Alteration Permit administered by the Cass ESD available which allows restoration of the shoreline.
 This must be done every year there is damage.
 Check with ESD for details.
 If the ice ridge is well established or “historic” and has woody vegetation growing on it, the maximum allowable width for an alteration is 14 feet.
 This ridge also serves an important function to keep runoff from flushing nutrients into the lake.

 Answer – A bluff is a very steep hill facing the lake that is 25 feet or greater in height above the lake and has a 30% or greater slope.
 Because these areas are fragile and highly erodible, they are afforded greater protection under the shoreland standards.
 No vegetative clearing is allowed in a bluff area except pruning to afford a view.
 There is also a building setback from a bluff of 30 feet.
 ESD will be glad to assist you in determining whether a bluff exists on your property.
+Please contact our office to schedule an appointment with one of our resource specialists.

 Answer – Other than maintenance of existing structure and at-grade platforms, all new structures including fences must meet the building setback.
 Platforms are allowed with a permit at a 10 foot lake setback provided that they are no more than one foot in or out of the ground, are 150 square feet or less in size, and have no railings.